-1.4.3 Climate Change
+1.5.3 Climate Change

 Future climate will depend on warming caused by past anthropogenic emissions, future anthropogenic emissions and natural climate variability.
 NMFS' policy (NMFS 2016b) is to use climate indicator values projected under the Intergovernmental Panel on Climate Change (IPCC)'s Representative Concentration Pathway (RCP) 8.5 when data are available or best available science that is as consistent as possible with RCP 8.5.
 RCP 8.5, like the other RCPs, were produced from integrated assessment models and the published literature; RCP 8.5 is a high pathway for which radiative forcing reaches >8.5 W/m2 by 2100 (relative to pre-industrial values) and continues to rise for some amount of time.
-A few projected global values under RCP 8.5 are noted in Table 1.
-Presently, the IPCC predicts that climate-related risks for natural and humans systems are higher for global warming of 1.5 °C but lower than the 2 °C presented in Table 1 (IPCC 2018).
+Since NMFS (2016a), RCP have been updated to a new version called SSP5-8.5 (ICCP 2021).
+A few projected global values under SSP5 8.5 are noted in Table 1.

+Presently, the IPCC predicts that climate-related risks for natural and humans systems are higher for global warming of 1.5 °C but lower than the 2 °C presented in Table 1 (IPCC 2021).
 Changes in parameters will not be uniform, and IPCC projects that areas like the equatorial Pacific will likely experience an increase in annual mean precipitation under scenario 8.5, whereas other mid-latitude and subtropical dry regions will likely experience decreases in mean precipitation.
-Sea level rise is expected to continue to rise well beyond 2100 and while the magnitude and rate depends upon emissions pathways, low-lying coastal areas, deltas, and small islands will be at greater risk (IPCC 2018).
+Sea level rise is expected to continue to rise well beyond 2100 and while the magnitude and rate depends upon emissions pathways, low-lying coastal areas, deltas, and small islands will be at greater risk (IPCC 2021).

 Table 1.
-Projections for certain climate parameters under Representative Concentration Pathway 8.5 (values from IPCC 2014).
+Projections for certain climate parameters under Representative Concentration Pathway 8.5 (values for temperature from Table 4.2 in IPCC 2021; values for sea level from Chapter 9 of IPCC 2021).